As May winds down and the days grow that bit longer, the forecast might be mixed but there’s still plenty to look forward to.

 Dublin | May 23rd - 25th

-Féile Binn Éadair returns to Howth this weekend with a vibrant weekend of music, dance and community spirit.
-Set across seven venues in the heart of the seaside village, the festival blends pure trad, folk and modern Irish sounds in a relaxed and welcoming atmosphere.
+Féile Binn Éadair returns to Howth with a vibrant weekend of music, dance and community spirit.
+Spread across seven venues in the heart of the seaside village, the festival brings together pure trad, folk and modern Irish sounds in a relaxed, welcoming atmosphere.

-With nearly 30 free gigs and sessions throughout the village plus headline shows from Altan, Sharon Shannon, Lemoncello and more, it’s the perfect mix of spontaneous fun and ticketed highlights.
-Families can enjoy daytime music, food and harbour views just a short hop from the city.
+With nearly 30 free gigs and sessions throughout the village — plus headline shows from Altan, Sharon Shannon, Lemoncello and more — it’s the perfect combination of spontaneous fun and ticketed highlights.
+Families can enjoy daytime music, great food and harbour views, just a short hop from the city.

 Luke Kelly Festival